 Want some advice on how to clean your gutters?
 Check out our condo contractor blog on how to stay safe.
 Similarly, Bob Vila discusses a few different techniques on how to get the job done efficiently.

 Of course, even with good maintenance, your older gutters will become dented and warp over time.
 It is recommended to use some sealant on freshly cleaned gutters to ensure the water continues draining downward and not spilling over into your siding—or worse, under your eaves!

 Check the Connection to Your House

-The flashing that is installed under the last row of shingles and provides a good drip edge into your gutters can come loose.
-If you notice water dripping down your siding under the gutter, it is time to have the gutter installers come out and do some simple preventive repairs.
+The flashing that is installed under the last row of shingles and provides a good drip edge into your gutters can also come loose.
+If you notice water dripping down your siding under the gutter, it is time to have the gutter installers come out to your property ASAP!